-Many of the companies that owned Bell mines also caused harm by making asbestos-containing products.
-Turner & Newell faced a number of lawsuits over asbestos exposure and mesothelioma, forcing the company to reorganize and declare bankruptcy.
+Located in Canada, Bell Asbestos Mines operated for decades.
+Turner & Newall, an owner of the mine, faced several lawsuits over asbestos exposure and mesothelioma in workers, forcing the company to declare bankruptcy.
 It contributed to an asbestos trust fund as part of the bankruptcy protection agreement under the Federal-Mogul Asbestos Trust.

-The original Bell Asbestos Mines have a long history that begins in the 1870s in Quebec.
-Beginning in the 1870s, theBell Asbestos Mines began operation in Thetford, Quebec.
+The original Bell Asbestos Mines has a long history that begins in the 1870s in Quebec.
+Beginning in the 1870s, the Bell Asbestos Mines began operation in Thetford, Quebec.
 Natural deposits of asbestos existed in the area.

-Turner & Newell saw great success with asbestos products.
-This caused the company to acquire a number of companies that mined asbestos including the Bell mines.
-Turner & Newell also acquired companies that manufactured products that contained asbestos, including cement companies, textile companies, and insulation companies.
+Turner & Newall saw great success with asbestos products.
+This caused the company to acquire several companies that mined asbestos, including the Bell mines.
+Turner & Newall also acquired companies that manufactured asbestos products, including cement companies, textile companies, and insulation companies.

 Sprayed Asbestos Limpet was a spray-on asbestos insulation and fire retardant.
 It would later be labeled as one of the most harmful types of asbestos products.
-In 1998, Turner & Newell, along with subsidiaries including Bell, was acquired by Federal-Mogul, a Michigan-based automotive parts company.
+In 1998, Turner & Newall, along with subsidiaries including Bell, was acquired by Federal-Mogul, a Michigan-based automotive parts company.
 Federal-Mogul was then faced with the asbestos liabilities from Bell.
 In 2001, the company filed for Chapter 11.

 Bell Asbestos Mines extracted minerals from the ground.
 The mine produced asbestos to supply industries for decades.
 It wasn’t until years later the company would have to take responsibility for an asbestos product, the Sprayed Limpet Asbestos.

 Exposure to Asbestos

-Because Bell Asbestos Mines produced raw materials for so many industries, it was at the bottom of a long chain of exposure and resulting illness.
-People exposed to asbestos through employment or proximity were put at an increased risk of developing deadly illnesses including mesothelioma, asbestosis, lung cancer, and other types of cancer.
+Because Bell Asbestos Mines produced raw materials for so many industries, it was at the bottom of a long chain of asbestos exposure and resulting illness.
+People exposed to asbestos through employment or proximity had an increased risk of developing deadly illnesses, including mesothelioma, asbestosis, lung cancer, and other types of cancer.

-Anyone who worked or lived near asbestos originating from the Bell mines could have been at risk.
-However, in terms of liability, Bell was considered responsible for exposure caused by the spray-on insulation and fire retardant.
+Anyone who worked or lived near asbestos originating from Bell Mines could have been at risk; however, in terms of liability, Bell was considered responsible for exposure caused by the spray-on insulation and fire retardant.